 This course is designed to provide students with major-related, supervised, evaluated practical training work experiences which may be paid or voluntary.
 Students are graded on the basis of documented learning acquired through hands-on new experiences in an actual work setting.
-Prerequisite: enrollment in the Applied Management program and instructor permission.
+Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.